 That’s the primary reason coffee pods for both these machines are designed differently.

-Size of K cups is not similar to Nespresso capsules
+The size of K cups is not similar to Nespresso capsules

 K cups are usually long and wide, whereas Nespresso capsules are dome-shaped.